abdelrahmanelbakry/AI-Powered-Product-Catalog-Ingestion--E-commerce---Retail-/README.md

 # AI-Powered Product Catalog Ingestion Pipeline

+Companies struggle with inconsistent supplier catalogs, leading to poor search, duplicate listings, and manual cleanup.
+This system automates ingestion, standardization, and enrichment using AI—reducing manual effort and improving catalog quality.

 ## Architecture Overview

 This system implements an event-driven, serverless pipeline for processing supplier product catalogs using AI enrichment: